nopnop2002/esp-idf-ssd1306/DeviceAddDemo/README.md

             +---Any SPI Device
 ```

-SSD1306 and other devices use different frequencies.
+SSD1306 and other devices can use different frequencies.
 ```
 SPI2_HOST --+-- SPI SSD1306 using 1MHz
             +---Any I2C Device using 2MHz